-In college I found out a number of imporant things, as you should.
-First, I found out that all that sentence diagramming paid off when I tested out of grammar for journalists.
-I learned I wasn't going to be a very good reporter, because I was endlessly fascinated by how things worked but not by how much they cost (this is where I stop and apologize to all the editors who sent me back to sources to ask about budget impacts).
-I realized I wanted to write for children but, well, that's not a class I could take, so I had to learn it on my own (again, apologies to those editors upon whom I inflicted my early efforts).
+In college I found out a number of important things, as you should.
+First, I found out that all that sentence diagramming paid off when I tested out of the grammar course we had to take.
+Second, I learned I wasn't going to be a very good reporter, because I was endlessly fascinated by how things worked but not by how much they cost.
+I didn't realize it at the time, but I was a born children's book writer!

 Ever since graduation I've been lucky to work in publishing in one way another, mostly creating educational materials.
 I've also been fortunate to launch a career as a children's book writer—I say launch because I always feel that there's more to learn.
 It's a great job, and one I feel very fortunate to have.

 I now live in coastal Maine with my husband, two daughters, and three cats.
-Oh, and a bunny named Fezziwig, who came to us via the amazing Cynthia Lord.
+We also have bunny named Fezziwig, who came to us via the amazing Cynthia Lord.